Audiometry and GDPR

 Data must be processed and importantly stored securely.
 This means that the data must be stored in an encrypted form and should not be accessible by anyone without some form of password or other security measure to open it.
 That means no copying data onto standard unencrypted USB sticks, and critically, no emailing of identifiable data without some form of protection on it - email is not a secure medium.
 That could (would) mean the audiometry report and any re-test schedule should be encrypted and password protected as the frequency of re-tests easily tells people what the results were and is therefore giving personally identifiable data.

-Deletion of audiometric test data
+Deletion of hearing test data gathered for screening

 A key part of GDPR is that an individual can request deletion of data held about them.
 However, this does not apply if the data has been gathered and held in order to comply with another legal obligation and is needed for that purpose.
-So, the retention of the audiometry result or any health information which is specifically pertinent to that individual's audiometric test result does not have to be deleted on request|
+So, the retention of the audiometry result or any health information which is specifically pertinent to that individual's audiometric test result does not have to be deleted on request.

 If you receive a request to delete data then it has to be enacted within one month, or if you decide the data is necessary to comply with the health screening requirements of the Noise Regs, you have one month to reply to the individual stating this and the reasoning for it.